jareware/css-architecture/README.md

 * **Component oriented** - The best way to deal with UI complexity is to split the UI into smaller components.
 If you're using a sensible framework, the JavaScript side of this will come naturally.
 [React](https://facebook.github.io/react/), for instance, encourages a high level of componentization and compartmentalization.
 We want a CSS architecture to match.
 * **Sandboxed** - Splitting the UI into components won't help our congnitive load if touching the styles of one component can have unwanted and unpredictable effects on another.
 Fundamental CSS features such as the [cascade](https://developer.mozilla.org/en/docs/Web/Guide/CSS/Getting_started/Cascading_and_inheritance), and a single, global namespace for identifiers actively work against you in this regard.
 If you're familiar with the [Web Components spec](https://developer.mozilla.org/en-US/docs/Web/Web_Components), think of this as getting the [style isolation benefits of the Shadow DOM](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/) without having to care about browser support (or whether or not the spec ever gets serious traction).
-* **Convenient** - What do we want? *All the nice things!* When do we want them? *Now!* Do we want to work for it? *No!* That is, we don't want to make our developer experience any worse by adopting this architecture.
+* **Convenient** - We want all the nice things, and we don't want to work for them.
+That is, we don't want to make our developer experience any worse by adopting this architecture.
+If possible, we want to make better.
-* **Err on the side of safety** - Somewhat related to the previous point, we want our styles to be *local by default*, and global only as an exception.
+* **Err on the side of safety** - Somewhat related to the previous point, we want our everything to be *local by default*, and global only as an exception.
 We engineers are lazy people, and the path of least resistance always needs to point to the correct solution.

 ## Concrete rules